Is Tallinn Expensive for Tourists in 2026? A Calm, Honest Cost Guide

 Balti Jaam Market is polished and popular with tourists.
 Even here, seasonal produce like chanterelles (€7.90/kg) and apples (€2.10/kg) can feel fair.

 Choosing the right supermarket can easily save €10–15 per day without changing what you eat.
+Everyday costs rarely spiral out of control if you know where the locals go.

 Compared to Other European Cities